Cherry blossoms in Tokyo: Best spots and festivals

 Cherry Blossoms in Tokyo

-Japan is world famous for its sakura, or cherry blossom, season.
-In early spring, thousands of trees across Japan burst forth in shades of red, pink, and white, washing the land in color.
-Many families enjoy hanami at this time, picnics or parties for the purpose of viewing the flowers.
+Japan is world-famous for its sakura, or cherry blossom season.
+In early spring, thousands of trees across Japan burst forth in shades of red, pink, and white.

-If traveling internationally, the first week in April provides good odds of seeing the blossoms at their peak, but don’t forget to check our bloom reports regularly.
-You may also use your JR Pass to experience hanami in other cities like Kyoto (usually one week later) to experiencing peak blooms during your stay.
+If traveling internationally, the first week in April provides good odds of seeing the sakura blossoms at their peak.
+But don’t forget to check our bloom report for regular updates!

 Koishikawa Korakuen